Circus Review

 And I am waiting for the dogs to appear.
 Last year, they were the highlight of the show, as they tend to be on most circuses these days.

-y two Ethiopian girls, Beki and B, and a token cloud swing from Chiara Zoppe, attached to a lifeline.
+There’s gaucho dancing from the Sanchez Family, contortion by two Ethiopian girls, Beki and B, and a cloud swing from Chiara Zoppe, attached to a lifeline.
 The Daring Horseman, Caleb Caracini Asch, rides masterfully well, joined by Audrey Prince for some nice duo work.
 She returns in another bit, standing alone on the horse while attached to a mechanic.
-Lifeless.
-Recorded music throughout is generally relevant and appealing.
+Seems pointless.
+Recorded music throughout the program is generally relevant and appealing.

 A great discovery for me was ringmaster Patrick McGuire, so refreshingly different.
 In fact, perhaps the most original new kind of a ringmaster I have seen in ages.
 He issues few announcements, but expresses himself in magical gestures, moving in and out of the proceedings without ever hovering.
 And he surprises with a skill for juggling clubs by running up to reach Caleb on his sauntering steed, the two then cross-jiggling.
-Terrifically stylish encounter.
+Terrifically stylish.

 While still waiting for the dogs to appear, let me take the time to review the very first act on the show.
 Why it is even there can only be understood by knowing that the clown and the owner are the same person.
 Guess who gets his way?
 So we are feted by the spectacle of Giavanni hauling out his trunk into the ring and proceeding to take his sweet time making up his face.
 The weakest opening I’ve ever endured at a circus.